 - Christmas Collection of Gifts for children at San Lucas UCC, ages preschool-12th grade.
 Bring a wrapped gift, marked with the age and gender of the designated recipient, to our Advent Worship Services.
 Appropriate gifts include: hats, mittens, gloves, scarves, flannel PJ pants (large sizes), art supplies, backpacks, and children’s books.

 We participate in this national effort to ‘tackle hunger,’ organized by children and teens, who invite those in their house of worship and neighborhood to donate “dollars and cans” on Super Bowl Sunday to benefit national and local hunger-relief efforts.
 Bring your canned goods on Sunday, February 1 or donate to the ‘Souper Bowl’ soup pots that will be throughout the building in the weeks prior to the Super Bowl.
 Learn more at www.souperbowl.org.

 Outreach and Service Work on Edisto Island, South Carolina

 Since 1986 our congregation has had a ministry of presence on Edisto, a sea island off the coast of South Carolina.
 Our ministry of presence includes funding for annual scholarships through the Community Services of Edisto, home repair projects, and a summer day camp for island children for which we collect school supplies and children’s books.

 Summer Senior High Mission Trip for Youth entering 9th-12th grades in 2014 and College Students.

 On this trip we work with island children Kindergarten-5th grade at an annual summer day camp.

-Dates To be announced.
+Dates for 2016 to be announced.